Taxi-drive-web3-Hackathon/function-mad-dog/README.md

 ## Overview

-Pingo is a Protocol that allows clients recieve and execute seamless payments using API integrations (provided by [Chainlink Functions](https://docs.chain.link/chainlink-functions)) and bridges (provided by [Chainlink CCIP](https://dev.chain.link/products/ccip)).
+Pingo is a Protocol that allows clients execute seamless payments using API integrations (provided by [Chainlink Functions](https://docs.chain.link/chainlink-functions)) and bridges (provided by [Chainlink CCIP](https://dev.chain.link/products/ccip)).

 ## Table of Contents